php-telegram-bot/docs/docs/start/firstSteps.md

     We will first go through the _getUpdates_ method for developing locally and then we will switch to the _Webhook_ — yes it will be as easy as flipping a switch.

-## :point_right: getUpdatesCLI installation
+### :point_right: getUpdatesCLI setup

 !!! info
-    This configuration is suggested for a _local development environment_ as it is **way easier** to setup and yet very effective.
-When switching to a _remote host_ the Webhook performs better, at that a proper time the method will be explained and implemented.
+    This configuration is the suggested one for a _local development environment_ as it is **way easier** to setup and yet very effective.
+When switching to a _remote host_ the Webhook performs better, at a proper time the method will be explained and implemented.

-Open your `getUpdatesCLI.php` with any text editor and modify these lines with your bot credentials:
+Open your `getUpdatesCLI.php` with any text editor[^1] and modify these lines with your bot credentials:

 ```php linenums="15"
 // Add you bot's API key and name